Ahmedgarh: Literacy

 The literacy rate of Ahmedgarh city is 83.16%, higher than the state average of 75.84%.
 In Ahmedgarh, the male literacy is around 87.18% while the female literacy rate is 78.74%.

 Education

 Ahmedgarh does not have a well developed network of schools and colleges to cater to the resident.
 Victoria Girls College, Sant Ayurvedic College, and Janta College for Women are among the few reputed colleges that offer good opportunities.
 Ahmedgarh has both Central Board of Secondary Education and Punjab School Education Board affiliated schools.

 Demographics

-The current estimated population of Ahmedgarh Municipal Council in 2023 is approximately 42,000.
+The estimated population of Ahmedgarh Municipal Council in 2023 was approximately 42,000.
 The schedule census of 2021 for Ahmedgarh city was postponed due to covid.
 We believe the new population census for Ahmedgarh city will be conducted in 2023 and the same will be updated once its done.
 The current data for Ahmedgarh town are estimated only but all 2011 figures are accurate.